The Best Pull Day Workout Routine for Strength & Hypertrophy

 Face Pulls

 Face pulls are usually used in rehabilitation or corrective exercise program scenarios.
-They are excellent at improving your overall posture and strengthening those weak pulling muscles located on your back.
+They are excellent at improving your overall posture and strengthening those weak pull day muscles located on your back.

 Coach Radomir performs face pulls.